z4ab/the-super-tiny-compiler/README.md

+Note: This fork adds some extra functionality, and runs the "compiled" code using javascript

+The `main.lisp` file shows some of the functionality of the language.
+To run this file, run `main.js` using node

+---

 [![The Super Tiny Compiler](https://cloud.githubusercontent.com/assets/952783/21579290/5755288a-cf75-11e6-90e0-029529a44a38.png)](the-super-tiny-compiler.js)

-Note: This fork adds some extra functionality, and runs the "compiled" code using javascript

 ***Welcome to The Super Tiny Compiler!***